TIBCOSoftware/justapis-javascript-sdk/README.md

 #### `data( data )`
-Returns the current request data or the APGateway instance for quick chaining
+Returns the current request data or the Gateway instance for quick chaining

 * `data`: `object`
 	* If `data` is undefined the method will act as a getter, else it will set the